helix-osu-firmware/spi-bootload/README.md

 ## Parameters/Generics

 * WAIT_RESPONSE : either "TRUE" or "FALSE".
-This changes the dat_valid_o
-                  behavior.
-If WAIT_RESPONSE is "FALSE", then dat_valid_o will ALWAYS be asserted the cycle after en_i (so there's a pure 1-cycle latency).
-If WAIT_RESPONSE is "TRUE" then dat_valid_o will either be true the cycle after en_i (for registers 0/1/2) or many, many cycles later (for register 3).
+Just use "FALSE"!
 * IDCODE : This is the IDCODE of the FPGA device.
 Only used for simulation for the ICAP behavior.